khedoros/khedgb/README.md

 ## Plan

-This starts as a DMG (original GameBoy) emulator and expand to CGB either when I feel like the core emulator is solid, or I start getting bored.
-The color hardware is mostly a direct extension of the Game Boy system and is backwards compatible with its software.
-I'll also branch into peripheral support, as the mood strikes.
+This started as a DMG (original GameBoy) emulator, has expanded to cover some accessories, and is in the process of having CGB (GameBoy Color) support added in.
+Sound is turning out to be the last thing to add; it'll probably follow sometime after I've got the Color support working properly.

 ## Usage

 ### Building

+If you're hoping for decent, step-by-step instructions: Sorry, I haven't written them.
+The following is mostly a high-level description of the requirements to compile the program; I expect that it would be good enough for most developers to get the idea.
+Then again, I also expect that I'm the only one reading this; it's not like I've been advertising.

 I've built this emulator on several versions of Linux and in Cygwin on Windows.
 The Cygwin builds will work on any Windows machine, as long as you distribute the appropriate dll files with it.
 However, the Cygwin version of OpenCV seems not to like talking to webcams under Windows, so I'm afraid the camera won't work (although it's almost trivial to fake it, but giving OpenCV a video file to open, instead of a camera).
 I haven't done a Mac build, although I expect it would work fine, as long as you provided the libraries (i.e. it would be a bit more of a manual process; I don't have a Mac to do the dev work on).